 Mitigation and Prevention.
 One focus of CPR scholarship has been public policy aimed at preventing and mitigating climate change -- that is, trying to prevent it, to the extent possible, or mitigate its impact.
 During most of the Bush Administration, the President's allies in Congress blocked legislation, while his appointees in the Executive Branch argued alternately that climate change wasn't human-induced, that it would be too costly to do anything about, and that the EPA lacked authority to do anything.
-In 2007, the Supreme Court took the legs out from under the latter argument, in a case brought 12 states and several local jurisdictions arguing that EPA had not only the authority but the obligation to regulation carbon dioxide emissions.
-(Their brief to the Court was written by then-CPR Member Scholar Lisa Heinzerling, now an EPA official in the Obama Administration, before returning to academia and CPR.)
+In 2007, the Supreme Court took the legs out from under the latter argument, in a case brought by 12 states and several local jurisdictions arguing that EPA had not only the authority but the obligation to regulation carbon dioxide emissions.
+(Their brief to the Court was written by CPR Member Scholar Lisa Heinzerling, who later became an EPA official in the Obama Administration, before returning to academia and CPR.)
 The Court held for the states, setting in motion a regulatory process to limit emissions.

 Most observers agreed that the best policy approach on the problem would have been legislation that included measures tailored to the specific challenges of climate change.
 In the early years of the Obama Administration, Congress considered legilation to establish a "cap-and-trade" mechanism that would create a market for carbon emission allowances.
-Polluters would be allowed to emit certain levels of greenhouse gases.
-If they produced less, they would be able to sell to some other polluter the right to create emissions up to their cap.
+Polluters would have been allowed to emit certain levels of greenhouse gases.
+If they produced less, they would have been able to sell to some other polluter the right to create emissions up to their cap.
 But the legilslation died in the Senate in the face of near-unanimous Republican opposition to any meaningful climate change legislation, as well as divisions among Democrats on specific responses.
 Read more about CPR Member Scholars work on mitigation and prevention.

 Climate Change Preemption.
 Another focus of CPR Member Scholars' work has been to draw out the issues surrounding industry efforts to make sure that any federal climate change law includes a provision preempting -- that is to say, undercutting -- state and local climate change policies.
 The Member Scholars have argued that preemption would undo the only significant progress on climate change made by any level of government in the United States, would run counter to the longstanding approach on environmental laws of establishing federal standards as a "floor" upon which stronger state and local standards might be built, and would hobble overall efforts to address climate change by tying the hands of the governmental entities best equipped to address such critical climate change issues as urban sprawl, zoning matters, renewable energy portfolio requirements for utilities and more.
 Read more about CPR Member Scholars' work on climate change preemption.

 Adaptation.
-A relatively new area of CPR scholarship relates to policy aimed at how we adapt to the effects of climate change that we can no longer prevent.
+A third area of CPR scholarship relates to policy aimed at how we adapt to the effects of climate change that we can no longer prevent.
 CPR Member Scholars developed a number of projects fleshing out ways that specific communities could respond to climate change, including one aimed at the Puget Sound region.